GSA/digitalgov.gov/content/posts/2015-07-08-customer-service-trends-an-update.md

   - VA
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-257-Customer-Satisfaction-\_ba\_-iStock-Thinkstock-495869489.jpg" alt="Three Customer Satisfaction buttons for sad, neutral, and happy." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-257-Customer-Satisfaction-\_ba\_-iStock-Thinkstock-495869489.jpg" alt="Three Customer Satisfaction buttons for sad, neutral, and happy." %}

 Earlier this year, we published [15 Government Customer Service Trends for 2015](https://www.WHATEVER/2015/01/12/15-government-customer-service-trends-for-2015/).
 We’re halfway through the year now—how are these trends holding up?

 ## 1. Centralized Customer Offices

 A few agencies have created centralized customer offices, while others question the need for a single organization that focuses on the customer.
 As the public’s overall satisfaction with the federal government continues to fall, a single organization can monitor customer feedback from across the enterprise to identify and address problems with the customer experience (CX).
 Many agencies struggle to quantify the economic impact of improving CX, and justify funding such an organization.
 One place where we’re seeing success is in consolidating websites and contact centers to provide a single place for the customer to visit or call.
 Such efforts to streamline operations typically improve the customer experience, and can potentially save millions of dollars.

 ## 2. Focus on Digital Business Strategies